Kansas bar shooting: FBI investigating after Indian man killed

 Adam W. Purinton, 51, allegedly opened fire Wednesday night at the bar in Olathe, killing Srinivas Kuchibhotla, 32, police said in a statement.

 The victim's friend, Alok Madasani, 32, and bar patron Ian Grillot, 24, suffered injuries, authorities said.
-Madasani and Kuchibhotla are Garmin engineers originally from India, according to The Kansas City Star.
+Madasani and Kuchibhotla are engineers at Garmin, and are originally from India, according to The Kansas City Star.

 Purinton has been charged with one count of premeditated first-degree murder and two counts of attempted premeditated first-degree murder.
 His bond has been set at $2 million.
 It's unclear whether he's retained a lawyer or entered a plea.